AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `propsToMatch` — optional, XPath or selector of elements which will be removed from XML
 - `optionalProp` — optional, selector of elements that must occur in XML document
 - `urlToMatch` — optional, string or regular expression for matching the request's URL
+- `verbose` — optional, boolean, if set to 'true' will log original and modified XML content

+> `verbose` may be useful for debugging but it is not allowed for prod versions of filter lists.

 > Usage with no arguments will log response payload and URL to browser console;
 > it may be useful for debugging but it is not allowed for prod versions of filter lists.